What work of art, music, science, mathematics, literature, or other media has surprised, unsettled, or inspired you, and in what way?

 Required of ALL applicants, regardless of school or program.
-Answer one of the following questions in a half page or roughly 250 words
+Answer one of the following questions in a half page or roughly 250 words (Please select the prompt you are responding to):

 What‘s your favorite word and why?